WeblateOrg/weblate/docs/admin/projects.rst

     {% if stats.translated_percent > 80 %}Well translated!{% endif %}

-There is addtional tag available to replace chars:
+There is additional tag available to replace chars:

 .. code-block:: django